kitty phone FDA food icky

 • Any pre-existing conditions your pet has

-• How much of the suspected product your pet normally consumes
+• How much of the suspected product your pet typically consumes

 • How much of the “suspect” product was consumed from the package?